MayGKiu/Project-2/0-setup-git-repos/README.md

 <img src="assets\add_collaborator.png" width="600"/>

-Go to `settings` tab on top, then on the left, go to `Collaborators` and add Conor and myself to the list
+Go to `settings` tab on top, then on the left, go to `Collaborators` and add Shilpa, Peter and Mark
-- maheshkumarpaik
+- shilpa-ga
-- junkaitoh
+- petermah
-- benchee1
+- mt2395

 Once you have done that, fill up this form: https://forms.gle/sB3nC6qQunTsPaev8